City comparison

 Climate, safety, and demographics side by side.

-Fort Myers, FL is about 0.8% cheaper overall than St. Petersburg, FL, based on our cost-of-living index.
-Housing costs are roughly 2% lower in Fort Myers than in St. Petersburg.
-If you earn $80,000 in Fort Myers, you'd need about $80,618 in St. Petersburg to keep the same standard of living.
+Fort Myers and St. Petersburg have nearly identical overall cost-of-living indices.
+If you earn $80,000 in Fort Myers, you'd need about $80,134 in St. Petersburg to keep the same standard of living.